- Conferences and Events

 Intellectual Property Rights: all patents, rights to inventions, utility models, copyright and related rights, trademarks, service marks, trade, business and domain names, rights in trade dress or get-up, rights in goodwill or to sue for passing off, unfair competition rights, rights in designs, rights in computer software, database right, topography rights, moral rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications for and renewals or extensions of such rights, and all similar or equivalent rights or forms of protection in any part of the world.

 Order: the Client’s order for Services as set out in the Client’s purchase order form.

 Services: the services, including the Deliverables, supplied by Senedd Insight to the Client as set out in the Specification, but subject to these terms.

-Specification: the description or specification of the Services provided in writing by Senedd Insight to the Client, or available for booking as a training, event or conference on GK Learning’s website or elsewhere in any media, in all cases where such description is an offer of Services made for acceptance.
+Specification: the description or specification of the Services provided in writing by Senedd Insight to the Client, such as a booking of training, event or conference via the website or elsewhere in any media, in all cases where such description is an offer of Services made for acceptance.

 Senedd Insight Materials: means all materials, equipment, documents and other property of Senedd Insight.